eah5837/CMPSC_412_proj2/README.md

 ## Functionalities and Test Results

 ### Functionalities
-1. Dual Graph Creation:
+1. Multi Weight Edges:
-   - Crime graph models locations of crimes
+   - Paths between vertices change depending on time
-   - Cops graph models police stations and their reachable paths
+   - Algorithm has to rethink paths depending on how much traffic there is

 2. Dynamic Input:
    - Nodes and edges can be added dynamically to customize scenarios